The Fishyscapes Benchmark: Measuring Blind Spots in Semantic Segmentation: Related Work

-\PAR{\ac{ood} and novelty detection} is often tackled by non-Bayesian approaches, which explicitly do not require examples of \ac{ood} data at training time.
-As such, feature introspection amounts to measuring discrepancies between distributions of deep features of training data and \ac{ood} samples, using either \ac{nn} statistics~\cite{Papernot2018-xz, Mandelbaum2017-ti} or Gaussian approximations~\cite{Lee2018-si}.
+\PAR{\ac{ood} and novelty detection} is often tackled by non-Bayesian approaches.
+As such, feature introspection amounts to measuring discrepancies between distributions of deep features of training data and \ac{ood} samples, using either \ac{nn} statistics~\cite{Papernot2018-xz,Mandelbaum2017-ti} or Gaussian approximations~\cite{Lee2018-si,Van_Amersfoort2020-vq}.
 These methods have the benefit of working on any classification model without requiring specific training.
-On the other hand, approaches specifically tailored to perform \ac{ood} detection include one-class classification~\cite{pmlr-v80-ruff18a, golan}, which aim at creating discriminative embeddings, density estimation~\cite{choi2018generative, nalisnick2018deep}, which estimate the likelihood of samples w.r.t to the true data distribution, and generative reconstruction~\cite{sabokrou2018adversarially, pidhorskyi18}, which use the quality of auto-encoder reconstructions to discriminate \ac{ood} samples.
-Richter \etal~\cite{Richter2017-wg} apply the latter to simple real images recorded by a robotic car and successfully detect new environments.
-Yet all of these methods are only applied to image classification models for \ac{ood} detection on toy datasets or for adversarial defense.
-As such, it is not trivial to adapt these methods to the more complex architectures used in semantic segmentation, and to the scale required by large input images.
+Recently, connections between feature density and Bayesian uncertainties have been investigated~\cite{Postels2020-zx}.
+On the other hand, approaches specifically tailored to perform \ac{ood} detection include one-class classification~\cite{pmlr-v80-ruff18a,golan}, which aim at creating discriminative embeddings, density estimation~\cite{choi2018generative,nalisnick2018deep}, which estimate the likelihood of samples w.r.t to the true data distribution, and generative reconstruction~\cite{sabokrou2018adversarially,pidhorskyi18,Gong2019-zf}, which use the quality of auto-encoder reconstructions to discriminate \ac{ood} samples.
+Richter et al.~\cite{Richter2017-wg} apply the latter to simple real images recorded by a robotic car and successfully detect new environments.